apache/drill/_docs/configure-drill/securing-drill/080-configuring-plain-authentication.md

 ##Installing and Configuring Plain Authentication

 Install and configure the provided Drill PAM for Plain (or username and password) authentication.
 Drill only supports the PAM provided here.
 Optionally, you can build and implement a custom authenticator.

----

-**Note**

-Do not point to an existing directory where other Hadoop components are installed.
-Other file system libraries can conflict with the Drill libraries and cause system errors.
+{% include startnote.html %}Do not point to an existing directory where other Hadoop components are installed.
+Other file system libraries can conflict with the Drill libraries and cause system errors.{% include endnote.html %}

----

 Complete the following steps to install and configure PAM for Drill: